arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### On-Board Sensors WebBLE Dashboard

-A very interesting way to test the Nicla Sense ME onboard sensors all at once, is by the WebBLE dashboard demo.
+A very interesting way to test the Nicla Sense ME onboard sensors all at once is through the WebBLE dashboard demo.

 - Enable your PC Bluetooth connection and go to the [dashboard link](https://arduino.github.io/ArduinoAI/NiclaSenseME-dashboard/), add this [firmware](https://create.arduino.cc/editor/FT-CONTENT/333e2e07-ecc4-414c-bf08-005b611ddd75/preview) to your sketchbook in the Arduino Cloud or download it to use it locally.